thejimmyg/gateway-lite/README.md

 ```

 The `urlsToCache` option is where you specify all the extra resources your
-offline and start pages will need in order to render correctly when there is no
+network error and start pages will need in order to render correctly when there is no
 network available.
 The 192 and 512 icons are served automatically, so you don't
 need to specify them again.